A $4M operator hires its first AI employee.

 Ready to find out what this looks like on your numbers?

 Book a Free Revenue Leak Audit.
-We'll bring the rubric, you bring the call logs and lead sources.
+We bring the rubric.
+You bring the call logs and lead sources.
 You leave with three ranked install candidates and a straight answer on whether the math pencils.
 No deck, no pitch, no follow-up sequence.

 Honest go / no-go at the end.
 We'll tell you if your vertical or revenue stage isn't a fit for the install instead of selling you something that won't work.